CenterForDigitalHumanities/deer-LR/web/vocab/TERMS.md

 ## Person
 - An imaginary or real human being.
 See http://schema.org/Person

+## Researcher
+- All the qualities of a Person except information is limited to name only and the context is confined to partners in the Lived Religion project.

 ## Sense
 - One of the five common human senses: Sight, Sound, Smell, Touch, Taste.
 See http://id.worldcat.org/fast/1112562